arob5/arob5.github.io/_posts/2024-02-15-Kalman-Filter.md

 In this post I begin by deriving the KF equations in the Bayesian statistical setting in two different ways.
 The two derivations produce two different sets of equations, which I show are equivalent through an application of the Woodbury matrix identity.
-I then proceed to the optimization perspective, again offering two different derivations, one rooted in calculus and the other--the projection based approach used in the 1960 paper--in linear algebra.
+I then proceed to the optimization perspective, which is interesting in its own right as well as providing motivation for more complex algorithms used in the nonlinear setting.

-TODOs:
-1. Add section that just views this as a sequential implementation of linear regression.
-2. Add section on interpreting the KF equations.
-3. Add section on computational complexity.

 ## The Model and Problem
 {% katexmm %}